andy9775/shared.js/README.md

 ### Functions

 - **`getShare`** _(id, property, initialValue)_ - retrieve a shared state object as identified by the id argument.
-All arguments are optional and are set to a default value except for initialValue which is set to undefined.
+All arguments are optional and if none are passed the function returns a default system-wide share object.
+The same system-wide object is returned when `getShare` is called without arguments.

 ---
 **MIT Licenced**